Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 are isomorphisms. \end{Lemma}

 It follows from \eqref{e.shren} that $Rf_!^\N$ preserves AR-null complexes.
-It follows from \eqref{e.shren} and projection formula \ref{p.bcc} (ii) that $Rf_!^\N$ preserves normalized complexes in $D^+$.
-It also follows from \eqref{e.shren} that $Rf_!^\N$ commutes with small direct sums, hence, by \cite[14.3.1 (ix)]{KSCat}, admits a right adjoint
+It follows from \eqref{e.shren} and projection formula (Theorem \ref{p.bcc} \ref{p.bcc2}) that $Rf_!^\N$ preserves weakly normalized complexes, thus preserves normalized complexes in $D^+$.
+It also follows from \eqref{e.shren} that $Rf_!^\N$ commutes with small direct sums, hence, by Brown Representability Theorem \cite[Theorem 14.3.1 (ix)]{KSCat}, admits a right adjoint

-\begin{ssect} Let $f\colon \cX\to \cY$ be a morphism of prime to $\ell$ inertia of Deligne-Mumford $S$-stacks of finite type.
+\begin{Construction} Let $f\colon \cX\to \cY$ be a morphism of $\ell$-prime inertia between finite-type Deligne-Mumford $S$-stacks.
 Assume either (a) $f$ is representable and \'etale; or (b) $f$ is separated and $\cX$, $\cY$ are of finite inertia.
-Then $Rf_!^\N$ is defined in \ref{d.jO} and \ref{s.lsO}.
-We prove as in \ref{p.fadic} that it preserves AR-adic complexes.
-It induces
+Then $Rf_!^\N$ is defined in Constructions \ref{d.jO} and \ref{s.lsO}.
+We prove as in Proposition \ref{p.fadic} that it preserves AR-adic complexes in $D^+$.
+Thus $Rf_!^\N$ induces